Borderlands (video game): The Secret Armory of General Knoxx

+Claptrap's New Robot Revolution

 On March 3, 2010, 2K officially announced a fourth piece of downloadable content, stating that they will "continue to support the title with more add-on content, and our approach to digital content for Borderlands gives [Take-Two] a road map for other titles going forward."
 On July 15, 2010, General Knoxx's Twitter page was updated for the first time in months, stating that he had "new orders (sent from the future)" On July 30, 2010, Randy Pitchford, co-founder of Gearbox Software and current CEO, announced via Twitter regarding the content "I get a LOT of questions about more DLC for Borderlands.
 Yes, more is coming!
 T2 already said so!
 Let's talk soon :)" On August 5, 2010, a long list of content that was supposedly going to be included in the content was posted on the Gearbox Forums by forum user Legendrew.
 The data was gathered from files in the 1.31 update for the PC version of Borderlands.

 On August 11, 2010, 2K confirmed the title of the content, Claptrap's New Robot Revolution, and its main premise.
-The DLC has 21 missions (split between 9 main missions and 12 side quests), 2 new skill points, and six additional backpack slots.
-The game focuses around a rogue army of brainwashed Claptraps (led by CL4P-TP, Interplanetary Ninja Assassin, the same Claptrap that is seen getting struck by lightning just after the end credits of the main game) who plan to destroy humanity for their mistreatment, along with an army of familiar enemies transformed into Claptrap styles (i.e., Crab-Traps, Rakk-Traps, and Skag-Traps).
-A wide variety of old cast members return alongside new faces.
-New fast-travel destinations were also expected, a first for Borderlands DLC, but ultimately they were not included.
-On September 5, 2010, Pitchford announced at the Penny Arcade Expo that the release date was scheduled to be September 28, 2010.
+The story focuses on a rogue army of brainwashed Claptraps (led by CL4P-TP, Interplanetary Ninja Assassin, the same Claptrap that is seen getting struck by lightning just after the end credits of the main game) who plan to destroy humanity for their mistreatment, along with an army of Borderlands enemies transformed into Claptrap styles (i.e., Crab-Traps, Rakk-Traps, and Skag-Traps).
+On September 5, 2010, Pitchford announced at the Penny Arcade Expo that the release date was scheduled for September 28, 2010.
 Pitchford also announced a free patch to increase the level cap by 8 for all players (to a maximum of Level 69, or 58 for those without Knoxx's Armory), regardless of whether the expansion had been purchased.

 Remastered version

-In conjunction with the announcement of Borderlands 3 in March 2019, Gearbox announced Borderlands Game of the Year Enhanced, a remastered version of Borderlands co-developed by Blind Squirrel Games for PlayStation 4, Xbox One, and Windows (as a free upgrade to the original version of the game on Steam).
+In conjunction with the announcement of Borderlands 3 in March 2019, Gearbox announced Borderlands Game of the Year Enhanced, a remastered version of Borderlands co-developed by Blind Squirrel Games, who previously worked with 2K on BioShock: The Collection, for PlayStation 4, Xbox One, and Windows (as a free upgrade to the original version of the game on Steam).
 In addition to 4K resolution textures and HDR support, the enhanced version backported improvements from Borderlands 2—such as replacing the compass display with a minimap, additional character customization options, and four-player split-screen multiplayer on console, as well as changes to the game's final boss fight.
-On March 26, 2020, Gearbox announced that the remastered version would be released alongside Borderlands 2 and Borderlands: The Pre-Sequel for the Nintendo Switch as part of the Borderlands Legendary Collection on May 29, 2020.
+On March 26, 2020, 2K and Gearbox announced that the remastered version would be released alongside Borderlands 2 and Borderlands: The Pre-Sequel for the Nintendo Switch as part of the Borderlands Legendary Collection on May 29, 2020.